 Often, addiction can be strongly associated with comparing or justifying your actions.
 For example, saying to yourself that someone else has done something far worse in the eyes of addiction to get to where they are.
 Justification is the effort to prove that our behaviors are valid or reasonable, and it is human nature to do so.
-Therefore, attempting to validate that your actions are not nearly as “bad” as theirs, can make someone feel as though their addiction is not a problem.
+Therefore, attempting to validate that your actions are not nearly as “bad” as theirs can make someone feel that their addiction is not a problem.
 Justification is a dangerous component when wrapped in the throes of addiction.
 People with addiction tend to tell themselves many different things to justify their actions.
 Some of these include:

 - “I can stop any time I want to.”